Todd Lieberman: Career

 Lieberman was Senior Vice President for International Finance at the production company Hyde Park Entertainment, which produced and co-financed films such as Anti-Trust, Bandits and Moonlight Mile.
 Lieberman established himself at the international sales and distribution company Summit Entertainment, where he progressed, thanks to championing the independent film Memento and acquiring the rights to American Pie.

 In 1999, Lieberman was hired by David Hoberman to work for Mandeville Films.
 After a short hiatus, the two re-formed the production company as Mandeville Films and Television in 2002, with both serving as co-owners and company partners.
 In 2001, he was named one of the "35 under 35" people to watch in the business by The Hollywood Reporter and was named by the same The Hollywood Reporter as 30 of the most powerful producers in the business in 2015.

 His films have accrued several accolades over the years, including a People’s Choice Award for The Proposal, the AFI Movie of the Year Award and an Academy Award nomination for The Fighter, the PGA Award for Wonder, the Hollywood Film Award for Stronger (2017) and an Emmy for Chip 'n Dale: Rescue Rangers.

 In 2018, Lieberman was awarded the key to the state of Ohio.

-In 2022, Todd Lieberman launched his new production company, Hidden Pictures.
+In 2022, Lieberman launched Hidden Pictures, a film and television production company, with a first-look film deal at Lionsgate.
+Recent projects under the Hidden Pictures banner include Paul Feig's thriller The Housemaid, an adaptation of Freida McFadden's novel released by Lionsgate in 2025, the MGM+ television series Robin Hood, which premiered in 2025 and was renewed for a second season in 2026, and the Prime Video documentary series Soul Power: The Legend of the American Basketball Association.
+The Housemaid grossed $400.5 million worldwide, and Lionsgate subsequently set a sequel, The Housemaid's Secret, for release in 2027.

+Lieberman also produced the Netflix film War Machine, starring Alan Ritchson, which was released in 2026.
+The film later appeared on Netflix's all-time Top 10 Most Popular Movies list, ranking ninth with 139.9 million views.